top of page

 Since 2006 she has been working on Exilio de dentro, a project exploring the historical memory of the Spanish Civil War.
 She continued to deepen her documentary language, producing several reportages and contributing to Italian and international magazines.
 The encounter with the Finnish photographer Arno Rafael Minkkinen in 2008 represented a meaningful exchange and led her to the exploration of the self-portrait technique.
 From that pivotal moment self-portrait has become the means of telling universally inspiring stories.

-Sin Hombre is the first chapter of a wider project that investigates the personalities from our past who had left a significant mark in history, while having chosen to remain in the shadow.
+Both Le Donne di Picasso and Sin Hombre are the first chapters of a larger project that delves into the lives of individuals who left a lasting mark on history while choosing to remain in the shadows.

 In 2021, together with her life partner and video-maker Ippolito Simion, brings to life the project Terra Mater which aims to investigate the relationship between earth and human fertility by concentrating upon the fragility of the individual in contrast to the greatness of our planet.